JanssenProject/jans/docs/janssen-server/planning/multi-tenancy.md

 `tenant_id` to queries behind the scenes.
 For example, you could also render different login pages by using `default_acr_values` for clients.

-It's possible in the future Jansen Project will implement some kind of support to bundle a multitenancy approach that captures some of the properties described above at the code level, but for the time being, it is not a priority.
+It's possible in the future Janssen Project will implement some kind of support to bundle a multitenancy approach that captures some of the properties described above at the code level, but for the time being, it is not a priority.